 In November 2019, the U.S. Supreme Court declined to review the case.

 SEC Whistleblower Program

 Regardless of citizenship, under the SEC Whistleblower Program, whistleblowers are eligible for monetary awards when they provide original information to the SEC about violations of federal securities laws.
 Whistleblowers are eligible to receive between 10% and 30% of the monetary sanctions collected if their tip leads to a successful enforcement action resulting in monetary sanctions exceeding $1 million.

-Since the inception of the whistleblower program, tips have come from whistleblowers in 119 countries outside of the United States.
-In 2018 alone, the SEC received tips from whistleblowers in 72 foreign countries.
-The SEC Whistleblower Office received the highest number of tips from whistleblowers in the:
+Since the beginning of the whistleblower program, the SEC has received whistleblower tips from individuals in approximately 133 countries outside the United States.
+In FY 2021 alone, the SEC received whistleblower submissions from individuals in 99 foreign countries.

 SEC Whistleblower Lawyers

 The leading international SEC whistleblower attorneys at Zuckerman Law have extensive experience representing SEC whistleblowers both domestically and internationally.
 If you have original information about a potential violation of the U.S. federal securities laws, contact an international SEC whistleblower attorney at Zuckerman Law for a free, confidential case review by calling 202-930-5901.